-Risk Risk Explanation why the risk is nonmaterial Treatment in ICAAP definition Measurable (YES/NO) Immeasurable (YES/NO) Nonmaterial ri sks Material risks
+Risk Risk Explanation Treatment in ICAAP

+Measurable (YES/NO) Immeasurable (YES/NO)

+Nonmaterial ri sks

+Material risks •

-3. Measurement or assessment of the material risks and determining the internal capital for covering individual risk covered by the Nation commining the capital adequ nal Bank regulation on the acy at all Risks from the exteri nal environment
+3. Measurement or assessment of the material risks and determining the internal capital for covering individual risk

-3.1 Measurement of risks
+3.1.
+Measurement of risks

 Risk Approach

 Regulatory approach (RA) Internal approach

 (IA)

 1 2 3

-lisks covered by the National Bank regulation on the methodology for etermining the capital adequacy
+Risks covered by the Risks covered by the National Bank regulation on the methodology for

+determining the capi ig the capital adequacy

 Credit risk

 Operational risk

 Currency risk

 Market risk

 Risks that are not fully covered by the National Bank regulation on the methodology for determining the capital adequacy